caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 <br/>

-<b>OPTIONS:</b> Some extra options about download process can be configured in his section.
+<b>OPTIONS:</b> Some extra options about download process can be configured in this section.
 Detailed explanation is below.

 <br/>